keolo/keolo-com/content/tutorials/how-to-build-an-ehr/introduction.md

 ---
 Welcome to this comprehensive 7-part series on How to Build an Electronic Health Record (EHR) system.
 This series is designed to guide you through the entire process of developing a robust, scalable, and secure EHR system, leveraging modern methodologies and best practices.

-The main audience for this series includes product managers, software engineers, UI/UX designers, QA engineers, DevOps engineers, and anyone else who is interested in a modern approach to building complex software systems.
+The main audience for this series includes engineering/product managers, software engineers, UI/UX designers, QA engineers, DevOps engineers, and anyone else who is interested in a modern approach to building complex software systems.

 > Whether you are a seasoned professional or a newcomer to the field, this series will provide you with valuable insights and practical knowledge to help you succeed in complex domains.